rondlite/reaction-docs/website/versioned_docs/version-3.1.0/testing-debugging-server-code.md

 ![Webstorm setup](https://user-images.githubusercontent.com/72819/34857305-fb058c44-f784-11e7-9739-c34f09c11bd0.png)

 2. Select your breakpoints by clicking along the left-hand side line numbers.
-3. Click on the **Debug** icon to start you Reaction app in debugger mode.
+3. Click on the **Debug** icon to start you Demandpp in debugger mode.
 4. Use the **Step In**, **Step Out**, **Steop Over** buttons to navigate through the code.

 For more on debugging with Webstorm, check out the [Jetbrains guide](https://www.jetbrains.com/help/webstorm/debugging-javascript-in-chrome.html).